truenas/documentation/content/en/docs/tasks/advanced/plugins.md

 ---
 title: "Using Plugins"
 linkTitle: "Using Plugins"
-description: "How to use plugins in TrueNAS CORE and TrueNAS Enterprise"
+description: "How to use application plugins."
 ---

 {{% alert title="Notice" color="info" %}}